dask/distributed/docs/source/worker.rst

     spilled data.

 unmanaged
     This is the memory usage that dask is not directly aware of.
-It is the sum of:
+It is ``process - managed``, which typically includes:

     - The Python interpreter code, loaded modules, and global variables
     - Memory temporarily used by running tasks